Reviewing Zulip code

 Translation.
 Make sure that the strings are marked for translation.

-Completeness.
-For refactorings, verify that the changes are complete.
-Usually one can check that efficiently using
+Completeness of refactoring.
+When reviewing a refactor, verify that the changes are complete.
+Usually, one can check that efficiently using

 git grep, and it’s worth it, as we very frequently find issues by doing so.